jdossgollin/dossgollin-lab.github.io/_posts/2018-05-07-paraguay-floods.md

 ---
-cover: assets/images/2018-05-07-paraguay-floods.png
+title: "New Paper in Journal of Climate"
-title: "Heavy rainfall in Paraguay during the 2015/16 austral summer"
+subtitle: "Heavy Rainfall in Paraguay During the 2015-2016 Austral Summer: Causes and Sub-Seasonal-to-Seasonal Predictive Skill"
-date: 2018-05-07
-permalink: 2018-05-07-jclim-paraguay-floods
-tags: [Papers, Announcements]
-class: post-template
+category: Papers
 layout: post
-current: post
-navigation: true
+tags: news
 ---

 My paper with Ángel Muñoz, Simon Mason, and Max Pastén titled "Heavy Rainfall in Paraguay during the 2015/16 Austral Summer: Causes and Subseasonal-to-Seasonal Predictive Skill"  has been published in Journal of Climate.